An-dy1/testng-practice/README.md

 ## TestNG.xml file

 - Triggers run
-- Whereas Eclipse can auto-generate a TestNG.xml file, IntelliJ doesn't have that feature, so I'm going to add a template in my IntelliJ setup
+- Whereas Eclipse can auto-generate a TestNG.xml file, IntelliJ doesn't have that feature, so I added a template in my IntelliJ setup
+- Read about it in the documentation: https://testng.org/doc/documentation-main.html#testng-xml
+- XML hierarcy:
+    - Test Suite <suite> > Test Folder <test> (shell/module) > Test Cases <classes> <class>
+    - <class /> is self-closing
+- To run all test cases in a module/package: run testng.xml file

+## Prioritizing test cases

+- TestNgPriority1 and 2 classes
+- Could potentially just comment out the test cases in your testng.xml file